Birds Green/Blue Eggshell Coloration in Chickens

 The genetic basis of green/blue eggshell coloration is associated with the SLCO1B3 gene, which encodes a transport protein responsible for the transfer of biliverdin into the shell during its formation.
 This trait is traditionally referred to as the O allele (oocyan) and is inherited in an autosomal dominant manner.
 This means that the presence of a single copy of this allele is sufficient for a hen to lay green/blue eggs.
 Individuals with the genotype O/O or O/o produce green/blue eggs, while individuals with the genotype o/o lay eggs without the green/blue pigment, with the resulting color (white or brown) depending on other genetic factors.

-Genetic testing can help determine the presence of variants of the SLCO1B3 gene and thus facilitate targeted breeding of chickens laying eggs of the desired color.
+Genetic testing can help determine the presence of the SLCO1B3 gene variant and thus facilitate targeted breeding of hens laying eggs of the desired color.
+Genetic testing is best performed using plucked feathers.